What Is Annual Percentage Yield?

 Calculating APY With a Spreadsheet

 You will almost always see the APY quoted from banks, so you generally don’t have to do any calculations yourself.
 However, you can calculate APY on your own, though it can be challenging.
 Spreadsheet software like Microsoft Excel or Google Sheets can make it easier.
-Use this Google Sheets spreadsheet for APY calculation, or follow the process below to make your own:
+Use a Google Sheets spreadsheet for APY calculation, or follow the process below to make your own:

 - Create a new spreadsheet.